supritsinghlab/numerical_methods_2023/Submissions/Group1/project2/README.md

 From DM and redshift data, we calculated hubble constant as h= 62.69 with uncertainity of 8.1.

 First_part.jl --- This code calculates the value of Hubble constant and its distribution using data of FRB given in publication.
 In data, data is calculated using gold standard.

+main_algorith.jl --- This code calculates the value of correct Hubble constant and its distribution using data of FRB given in publication.
+In data, data is calculated using gold standard

 Monte_carlo_marginilzation.py --- this is python code for calculating likelohood of paramteres to get optimised value and check for their likelihood to agree with mock data generated based on certainm parameters.